-Rule 34 Request Language Summary of Tentative Objection(s) Producing Party's Proposed Limitation(s) to Request Requesting Party Response Resolution (Describe full or partial resolution) Request Overbroad be- Limit time period for Limit time period Resolved at No. 1: cause complaint request to 2015 for request to June 3/9/2017 discovery Produce alleges that only through the present 2014 through the conference on terms all docu- conduct beginning and produce respon- present, as there listed in requesting ments re- 6 years into the 8- sive documents con- were a few com- party response. lating to year term of the tained in the agreed munications prior the Ball- Ballroom contract upon custodians' to 2015 we believe room con- is relevant to re- email and network are relevant. tract. solving this law- shares that hit on the Agree that custo- suit (i.e., relevant search term "ball- dial data may be events starting in room," as well as the culled by search 2015, but not back share drive folder terms, but request to 2009 when the containing docu- that the share drive contract was entered ments about this folder specific to into). contract. this contract be manually reviewed.
+Rule 34 Request Language Summary of Tentative Objection(s) Producing Party's Proposed Limitation(s) to Request Requesting Party Response Resolution (Describe full or partial resolution) Request No. Overbroad Limit time period for Limit time Resolved at 1: Produce all because request to 2015 period for 3/9/2017 documents complaint alleges through the present request to June discovery relating to the that only conduct and produce 2014 through the conference on Ballroom beginning 6 years responsive present, as there terms listed in contract. into the 8-year documents contained were a few requesting term of the in the agreed-upon communications party response.
+Ballroom contract custodians' email prior to 2015 we is relevant to and key network believe are resolving this shares that hit on the relevant.
+Agree lawsuit (i.e., search term that custodial relevant events "ballroom," as well data may be starting in 2015, as the share drive culled by search but not back to folder containing terms, but 2009 when the only documents request that the contract was about this contract, share drive entered into).16 which will be folder specific to reviewed for this contract be responsiveness manually without application reviewed. of search terms.